 Inconsistent communication and coordination between teams in larger organizations lead to botched agile transformation.

 6. Team opposed to Agile values: What would be the outcome if the team members are not on the same page when it comes to implementing Agile?
 The unwillingness of the team to follow Agile values arises when they want to be recognized by functions.
 There’s a conflict when a team member feels their authority is being undermined.

 7. Improper training: 35% of the respondents in the 15th State of Agile Report cited ‘Insufficient training and education’ to be one of the challenges in adopting Agile.
 Improper training means either of three things such as nobody received training, not everybody who required training received it, or the training was lackluster.
 There should be no compromise on the quality of agile training.
 Saving a few bucks might lead to a loss in billions.

 Recommended Reading: What Is Agile Training and Why Agile Scrum Should Be Your Next Career

-9. Extrinsic pressure to follow waterfall approach: 35% of the respondents reported pervasiveness to traditional development methods.
-In many organizations, Agile teams and waterfall teams would be working under a common head but the unwillingness to coexist makes it difficult.
+9. Extrinsic pressure to follow the waterfall approach: 35% of the respondents reported pervasiveness to traditional development methods.
+In many organizations, Agile teams and waterfall teams would be working under a common head, but the unwillingness to coexist makes it difficult.
 The leadership personnel must be educated that the pros of Agile outweigh those of Waterfall.

 10. Confining Agile to Pilots: While starting small is good, many organizations wait for the pilot project to succeed.
-Pilot projects are small and they won’t be able to replicate the same success as a larger agile transformation can.
+Pilot projects are small, and they won’t be able to replicate the same success as a larger agile transformation can.
 Taking baby steps to start a pilot project is good, but limiting it isn’t.
 Applying agile values and practices throughout the organization will give you tangible results.

 Solutions To Make Agile Transformations SuccessfulIf there are reasons why Agile transformations fail, then are solutions as well.

 - Opt for Agile Coaching: Investing in agile coaching and proper agile training will help you receive hands-on training enabling knowledge and experience with Agile methods.

-- Create your custom plan for Agile Transformation: Just because the organization that underwent agile transformation happened to be in the same domain, you should not be blindly copying their strategy.
+- Create your custom plan for Agile Transformation: Just because the organization that underwent Agile transformation happened to be in the same domain, you should not be blindly copying their strategy.
 The problems and requirements of your organization could be as different as apples and oranges.
 Agile is practiced by running experiments and learning from mistakes.

 - Right the right people with the right agile expertise: To invest in hiring the right people, you need to hire people with the right mindset, values, and personality.
-Some agile projects require inherent skills, your focus should be to find them.
+Some agile projects require inherent skills; your focus should be to find them.
 Don’t hire out of desperation.
 That will only lead to chaos.

 - Take the leadership team into confidence: Educating the leadership personnel and taking them into confidence will help solve this problem.
 Team coaching will help resolve the team’s resistance to change.